bcgov/platform-developer-docs/setup-artifactory-service-account-repository-project.md

 You can also add additional roles to the project, if you want more finely-tuned control over who gets access to what.

-### Create a project
-Use Artifactory Projects to give teams access to private repositories.
-If you want a private repository where you can push your own images or other artifacts, you'll need a project.
-If you don't want to be able to push your own images or other artifacts, you don't need a project.

-You can create an ArtifactoryProject object on your OpenShift namespace with the following command:

-`oc process -f https://raw.githubusercontent.com/bcgov/platform-services-archeobot/master/archeobot/config/samples/tmpl-artifactoryproject.yaml -p NAME="[APname]" | oc create -f -`

-The `APname` won't completely reflect the name of the Project as it appears in Artifactory.
-The project name in Artifactory looks something like `[NamespacePlate]-[APname]`.
-For example, if you create an ArtifactoryProject object in the `a1b2c3-tools` namespace and give it an `APname` of `test`, then the Project's full name is `a1b2c3-test`.

-The project is also given a shortname, called a project key.
-This is created automatically using the first letter of your `APname` and three digits of your namespace name.
-Using the previous example, the project key is `ta1b`.
-The project key must be unique.

-When Archeobot sees a new ArtifactoryProject in your namespace, it sends the Platform Team a note that you want a new Project, which the team must approve.
-While you wait for your new ArtifactoryProject to be approved, you can look at it using the following command:

-`oc describe artproj [APname]`.

-In `spec`, there's an entry for your project key and an `approval_status` box that should show **pending**.
-This means that we haven't approved or rejected your request for an Artifactory project.

-When the project is approved, the `approval_status` box should show **approved**.
-In this case, Archeobot knows that your ArtifactoryProject is approved, but it hasn't yet made the Project for you in Artifactory.

-You may also see **nothing-to-approve**.
-This status is meant to say that there are no outstanding changes to be made.
-If you see this, it means that your project is created in Artifactory, and you can [sign in](https://artifacts.developer.gov.bc.ca).

-**Note**: While you are able to patch the `approval_status` box, it doesn't mean you can approve your own project.
-The box is there for informational purposes.
-If you change it, Archeobot changes it back.

-### Rejected requests for projects or quota increases
-If you've made a request for a new Artifactory project or quota increase and it was rejected, reach out to the Platform Services team to ask why.
-If you think your request was rejected in error, let the team know.
-If the request should have been approved, they'll switch the status to `approved` and you'll see the changes applied.

-If the team maintains the rejection, make sure you acknowledge the rejection.
-If you don't, further change requests are ignored.
-Acknowledge the rejection by changing your Artifactory projectProject object back to the state it was in before you made the request.
-* If you requested a new project, delete the ArtifactoryProject object from your namespace.
-* If you requested an increased quota, change the quota in the spec of your ArtifactoryProject back to the currentquota of your project.
-If you're not sure what the quota is, check the Overview page for your project in the Artifactory web GUI.

-After you've made the change, Archeobot reconciles once more and you'll see that your `approval_status` changes back to `nothing-to-approve` (or you will have deleted the ArtifactoryProject object, in which case you won't see anything at all).
-This means your rejection has been acknowledged and you can make further change requests.

-## Request and setup a repository

-You can request a repository using the [Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).

-Meet with the Artifact Operations team to go through the intended use of the Artifactory service and common practices.
-The team creates an `ArtifactoryRepository` object in the appropriate `tools` namespace, which the Artifactory Operator then actions.

-Once the operator has completed its action, there is a new secret in the same `tools` namespace that contains the repository name, the username, and the password of a new service account which has administrative access over the repository.
-Use the administrative service account to give work-related access to other service accounts.
-While it's possible to use the administrative user to push and pull from the new repository, it's not recommended.

 ### Add a repository to your project